 Title III of the Americans with Disabilities Act (ADA) prohibits discrimination based on disability in public accommodations.
 Private entities covered by title III include places of lodging, establishments serving food and drink, places of exhibition or entertainment, places of public gathering, sales or rental establishments, service establishments, stations used for specified public transportation, places of public display or collection, places of recreation, places of education, social service center establishments, and places of exercise or recreation.
 Title III also covers commercial facilities (such as warehouses, factories, and office buildings), private transportation services, and licensing and testing practices.

 If you feel you or another person have been discriminated against by an entity covered by title III, one of your options is to file a complaint with the federal government.
-You can send a letter to the U.S. Department of Justice, at the address below, including the following information:
+You can file a complaint by using the online form.
+If you prefer, you can send a letter to the U.S. Department of Justice, at the address below, including the following information: